• Skip to primary navigation

 Instructions

-• In a large saucepan, combine remaining sugar, cornstarch, cold milk, salt and coffee crystals.
-Turn heat to medium and bring to a simmer.
-Gradually pour about a cup of the hot milk mixture into the egg yolk, stirring constantly, then pour the egg mixture into the saucepan, stirring constantly.
-Continue stirring the mixture until it starts to thicken (almost as thick as gravy, not as thick as pudding) and reaches a temperature of 183F on a candy thermometer.
+• Set the pan over medium heat and bring to a simmer.
+Gradually pour about a cup of the hot milk mixture into the egg yolk mixture, whisking constantly, then pour the egg mixture into the saucepan.
+Continue stirring or whisking the mixture until it starts to thicken (almost as thick as gravy, not as thick as pudding) and reaches a temperature of 183F on a candy thermometer.

 • When chilled, pour into your ice cream maker and process as directed by the manufacturer.
-During the last 60 seconds, drop gobs of fudge sauce into the ice cream mixture so that it’s ripped through and not mixed in.
+Option: During the last 60 seconds, drop gobs of fudge sauce into the ice cream mixture so that it’s ripped through and not mixed in.
 Add some brownie pieces and nuts if desired.
 Transfer to a covered container and freeze until it is firm enough to serve.

 Notes